 I consider myself a regular to many of these spots.
 When I am there, I have my own ideas and mind set and feelings and the intention to photograph.
 However, I often find myself also enjoying the experience of just being there witnessing moments, interactions, and the complex river-city relationship.
 These series of images are an attempt to record moments of interactions between myself, the space, and people.

+Khartoum is a very strange city, even for someone who spent most of his life here.
+Through photography I have been using Khartoum like a playground, wondering around trying to discover and re-discover feelings that are continuously changing as the city.
 In 2014, I have started my first photo narrative about Khartoum called “Revisiting khartoum” , where I visit familiar spaces in downtown Khartoum that I used to visit with my parents when I was a young boy.
 I photographed these spaces linking what I see now to how it felt 30 years ago. documenting the mixed emotions between then and now.

 This was just the beginning as I am a wonderer, always in different places.
 I grew up in low class neighborhood which back then was the edge of the city and through out the years I changed homes moved into a different neighborhoods and different communities which I think gave me a very solid understanding of the complex rapidly expanding city.

 Khartoum now is a mixture of different worlds, a low-built, sprawling city, with strange sprit depending on where you go, culturally divide but we people of Khartoum do not acknowledge that.
 And a lot more.

 I was born in Neyal, a big city in South Darfur.
 My mother was from the city and my father grew up in one of the villages not far from Neyala.
 I lived in Neyala until I was five years old then my family moved to Khartoum.
 However, we return back to spend the three-month school holiday every year.